Attendance and Punctuality

 Contacting school by phone to report absence

-For student absence please ring before 8.30am using the main switchboard and press 1 for student absence.
-If absence is not notified before this time you may be called by one of our attendance team to verify their absence.
+For student absence please ring before 8.40am using the main switchboard and press 1 for student absence.
+If absence is not notified before this time you may be called by one of our attendance team.

 Tel: 0161 494 1222 (main switchboard)